andyarensman/Hiker-Tracker/README.md

           }
         }
       });
-    })
+    });

-The json object that Imgur sends you, after uploading your image, includes a deletehash that can be used to remove the image from Imgur.
+After the photo is uploaded, I wanted to make sure that the user could delete not only the image link from my database but also the image off of Imgur.
+Luckily, the json object that Imgur sends you after uploading your image includes a delete hash that can be sent back to remove the image.

     imgur
       .deleteImage(deletehash)